 In the years that continued shortly thereafter, Denny met and married a lady by the name of Dani, who embraced the farm as a new part of her life, while Tim did likewise with his wife Brooke.

-To continue the family farm tradition, the 2018 growing season brings around our next major change.
-Denny has officially hung up the ropes and retired as head of operations.
-As such, our 31st year of a family of vegetable growers will be under Tim's management as the next generation of Guldan Family Farm strives to maintain the quality that you have all come to expect from our fields, hopefully for many years to come!
+To continue the family farm tradition, the 2018 growing season brought around the next major change.
+Denny officially hung up the ropes and retired as head of operations, and our 31st year of a family of vegetable growers was under Tim's management.
+As we look ahead, the next generation of Guldan Family Farm strives to maintain the quality that you have all come to expect from our fields, hopefully for many years to come!